Tcarters/Kubernetes-Config_of_Multi_Nodes/README.md

    By running "kubectl get nodes" , you can verify that all nodes are now ready to communicate and exchange datas.
 You can even launching a deployment or pods for confirmation.

- #Happy Automate && Administrate !!!
+ #Happy Learning !!!
 Any suggestions will be the welcome.